revesansparole/pkglts/doc/option/pysetup/main.rst

     - "requirements_minimal.txt" that contains the bare minimal requirements to use your package.
 Think of it as the minimal requirements that will be used on a production server for example.

+To help you keep track of your dependencies, you can use the :doc:`reqs` tool provided with this option.

 .. _setuptools: https://pypi.python.org/pypi/setuptools